-Engineering is a vocational course that helps prepare you for either a degree in Engineering or moving straight into the workplace. it is important to note this is not a hands-on course, there will be some experiements, however this is an academic course that involves studying the Mathematics and Science that underpins Engineering.
+Engineering is a vocational course that helps prepare you for either a degree in Engineering or moving straight into the workplace.
+It is important to note this is not a hands-on course, there will be some experiments, however this is an academic course that involves studying the Mathematics and Science that underpins Engineering.
+There is a small amount of practical work involved.

 This course focuses on two areas of Engineering: mechanical and electrical.